taminobaumann/django-graphql-boilerplate/README.txt

-Boilerplate Code for a GraphQL API with Django
+Boilerplate code for a GraphQL API with Django